sionleroux/releasestatus/README.md

 	curl localhost:8080/stop

-You can also add a `name` parameter to let other attempted starters know who started the running release:
+You can add a `name` parameter to let other attempted starters know who started the running release:

 	curl localhost:8080/start?name=sion